DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

 As explained above, this is in no way an exact replica of what the Synclavier did.
 But the idea should still come close.
 So, how does it sound?
 To be honest, quite lo-fi and uninteresting. :-) Maybe I _should_ take the time to reimplement the Synclavier algorithm proper.
-Judging from the example Sounds in [Analysis Results/](Analysis%20Results/), the results are mixed:
+Judging from the examples in [Analysis Results/](Analysis%20Results/), the results are mixed:

  - The algorithm uses only 16 harmonics with integer ratios.
 The resynthesized sounds